aappddeevv/scala-vdom/README.md

 * Creating the VNode tree using a function you define.
 The function may use application specific logic to customize the VDom tree to reflect changes in application state.
-* Creating a singe VNode tree then using a lens (shapeless, scalaz, monacle) to mutate the tree.
+* Creating a single VNode tree then using a lens (shapeless, scalaz, monacle) to mutate the tree.
 * Using a more friendly API such as scalatags.
 Scalatags needs to be configured to generate VDom objects instead of text or DOM objects.